rhelminen/CS50x/pset5_speller/README.md

 ## HOW TO USE

-1. If you don't have all the required packages installed, you can run the program on the [CS50 IDE](https://ide.cs50.io) (log in with your github account and upload the files).
+1. Install required packages.
+Alternatively, you can run the program on the [CS50 IDE](https://ide.cs50.io) (log in with your github account and upload the files there).

 1. After compiling the code for `speller.c`, run with:
     ```